mythril-forge/homebrew-classes/docs/chocolate/character/class/sorcerer.md

 This metamagic's cost is 1 sorcery point if the spell that you cast is a cantrip.

-You can use Elemental Spell even if you have already used a different Metamagic option during the casting of the spell.

 ##### Empowered Spell
 ***Cost: 2 points***